DeepConvContext: A Multi-Scale Approach to Timeseries Classification in Human Activity Recognition: Discussion Conclusions

 With DeepConvContext, we present the HAR community with a novel method for processing windowed data and predicting activity labels.
 We directly address the well-known sliding window problem \cite{bullingTutorialHumanActivity2014} and align with the community's ongoing efforts to overcome it \cite{pellattCausalBatchSolvingComplexity2020, hiremathRoleContextLength2021}.
-Although our current implementation does not yet incorporate an optimized multi-scale batch data loader, we consider this a promising direction for future research and expect it to further enhance the performance of our architecture.
-With our suggested changes being easily extendable to other architectures, we hope that our proposed multi-scale approach will become an essential component within future works.
+By compressing inter-window communication to a fixed-size feature vector, our suggested changes do not come with sacrifices in efficiency and are easily extendable to other architectures.
+We thus hope that our proposed multi-scale approach will become an essential component within future works.

-\begin{acks} We gratefully acknowledge the DFG Project WASEDO (grant number 506589320) and the University of Siegen's OMNI cluster. \end{acks}
+\begin{acks} This project was supported by the ERC Consolidator Grant FORHUE (101044724), the DFG Project WASEDO (506589320) and the University of Siegen's OMNI cluster. \end{acks}